AKAMEDIASYSTEM/curriculum-docker/README.md

 Remember that you will have to log out and back in for this to take effect!
 ````

+Git pull this repo

+MANUALLY add the 'groups.py' file necessary for authentication to work

 Generate images from dockerfiles:
 * mongo image is the default, we don't need to generate it here
 * beanstalk: go to /beanstalk, type `docker build -t akabeanstalk . `